Epistemology gives a Future to Complementarity in Human-AI Interactions: Our Approach: Complementarity and Computational Reliabilism

 \section{Our Approach: Complementarity and Computational Reliabilism}

-Our aim in this section is to show that complementarity can play a meaningful role in the epistemic justification of outputs produced by human-AI teams, reinterpreting it as one reliability indicator within the framework of \emph{computational reliabilism} (CR) \citep{duran2018grounds,duran2024understanding,duran2025defense}.
+Here, our aim is to show that complementarity can play a meaningful role in the epistemic justification of outputs produced by human-AI teams, reinterpreting it as one reliability indicator within the framework of computational reliabilism (CR) \citep{duran2018grounds,duran2024understanding,duran2025defense}.
 To do so, we need to start with a primer on CR.